wa1/csgo-cfg/readme.md

 # CSGO Config

-Packages an autoexec.cfg based on several config files.
+Generates an autoexec.cfg based on modular config files.

-# Instructions
+## Instructions

+Either simply run the PowerShell script to generate an autoexec.cfg in /dist or follow the node.js/npm or gulp examples below.

+### Powershell method (easiest)

+* Run `concat.ps1` in Windows PowerShell, from project directory, autoexec.cfg will be generated in /dist directory.

+### Node/NPM

-Setup: Download node.js (which includes npm), then run `npm install` in the project directory.
+* Download node.js (which includes npm)
+* Run `npm install` in the project directory.
 That will install all dependencies.\
-To generate a new autoexec.cfg: `npm run concat`\
+* Run `npm run concat` to generate autoexec.cfg in /dist directory.

+### Gulp

+* Open a cmd/terminal and go to the project directory
+* Run `gulp` to generate autoexec.cfg in /dist directory

+## Tips

 Recommended editor: Visual Studio Code

-## Tips

 Get clearer map overviews at http://simpleradar.com\
 Add the files to `\Steam\steamapps\common\Counter-Strike Global Offensive\csgo\resource\overviews`